-Being a sandwich generation caregiver is tough.
+Being a Sandwich Generation caregiver is tough.
 Balancing finances for caring for your aging parents with college savings for your children can be difficult.
 Read the following advice and tips from the financial experts at The Mutual Fund Store.

 Every individual’s situation is unique, and every family is different.
 Still, it’s generally wise to prioritize your own retirement first.
 Here’s why: